 Katrina Carroll is the founding partner of Carlson Lynch’s Chicago office and serves as Co-Chair of the Firm’s Executive Management Committee.
-She graduated from Northwestern University, with honors in political science in 1997, and in 2000, received her law degree from Seton Hall University.
-In 2018, Katrina was selected one of the top 25 class action lawyers in the State of Illinois by the National Trial Lawyers Association.
+She graduated from Northwestern University, with honors in political science, and in 2000, received her law degree from Seton Hall University.
+Katrina has been recognized as one of the top 25 class action lawyers in the State of Illinois by the National Trial Lawyers Association.
 She has also been named multiple times as a SuperLawyer, an honor based on extensive peer review.

-Katrina is involved in some of the most challenging class actions across the country today.
-One of her most significant cases, and one particularly close to her heart, is Steward v.
+Katrina is committed to pursuing justice for everyday people.
+Her class action experience is far ranging, and includes consumer fraud, privacy and defective product cases.
+Over the course of her career, she has recovered more than $1 billion litigating some of the biggest and most challenging class actions of all time.
+One of her current cases, and one particularly close to her heart, is Steward v.
 Honeywell, where Katrina represents property owners in a small town contaminated by nuclear radiation.

-When she is not litigating, Katrina enjoys spending time with her husband, Jonathan, and their two children, Asher and Brooke, and performing mediocre karaoke impersonations of Cher and Lady Gaga.
+When she is not litigating for the little guy, Katrina enjoys spending time with her husband, Jonathan, and their two children, and performing mediocre karaoke impersonations of Cher and Lady Gaga.